-Working to protect a jewel of the Americas
+Working to Protect a Jewel of the Americas

 In 1996 there were over 300 species of hummingbirds in the New World with almost 10% ranked as endangered, but there was no organization dedicated to the survival and benefit of hummingbirds.

 They have co-evolved with many of our native plants, making them essential for a healthy ecosystem.
 When you see a tubular flower shape, think hummingbird!
 In Central America, there are species of flowers and hummingbirds that are so specialized that the flower fits the bird’s beak exactly.
 Like a key in a lock, the hummingbird is essential to the success of the plant.

 As unbelievable as it may seem, some hummingbirds migrate almost 4000 miles each year between their summer homes and Mexico or Central America.
 Based on the length of their bodies, they beat out even the albatross for distance covered in body lengths.
 Good hummingbird habitat can make a difference in survival for them as they must feed frequently.

-Hummingbirds are great learners and will remember favorite plants over the years.
+They will remember favorite plants over the years.
 Hawkins stated, “If they come once, they’ll return.
 If you feed them you can start a chain that can last for years.”
 Native plants also support small insects, which are an important food for hummingbirds, especially when they have young.
 Plantings that offer a variety of heights offer shelter and places to perch.

-As gardeners we are an important link in the hummingbirds' survival.
+As gardeners, we are an important link in hummingbirds' survival.
 As natural meadows and roadside flowers are threatened, hummingbirds will look for new sources of food.
 One very important feature in a well-designed habitat garden is that there is a season-long supply of blooms.
 Keeping something in bloom all season long assures that both bees and hummingbirds can find food even if the weather is unusual.